 It is the responsibility of the owners and managers of a food business to ensure that their business complies with food safety regulations.
 It is important that all risks to people arising from the operations undertaken by your business are assessed and properly controlled.
 This is for both food safety and occupational health purposes.

-Late closing and street trading
+Sale of alcohol, late closing and street trading

 All businesses must comply with planning law.
 The planning section provides more information.